 Splunk administration: The big picture

-Since Splunk software administration goes far beyond the initial tasks mentioned in this manual, you will likely find yourself browsing through several manuals in the Splunk documentation set.
+Since Splunk administration goes far beyond the initial tasks mentioned in this manual, you will likely find yourself browsing through several manuals in the Splunk documentation set.

 Below are a few administration tasks you might want to do after initial configuration and where to go to learn more: